ORNL/AdditiveFOAM/docs/quick-start.md

 # Quick Start

-The AMB2018-02-B tutorial is the best first case: it is a calibrated IN625 single track with a Gaussian volumetric source.
+Use the calibrated IN625 single-track `AMB2018-02-B` tutorial as the first case.

 ## Copy the tutorial

-Never run directly inside the installation tree.
+Copy the tutorial to a writable run directory:

 ```bash
 mkdir -p "$FOAM_RUN/AdditiveFOAM"